haimbarash/Autopilot-STM32/README.md

 # Autopilot-STM32
 Full self-driving program including lane keeping and adaptive cruise control implementing on STM32

-Make sure to watch the video “autopilot_robot_in_action.mp4”, also available at: youtube
+Make sure to watch the video “autopilot_robot_in_action.mp4”, also available at: https://youtu.be/1QUbL_tQEA0

 The purpose of the project: